Benign Flame: Saga of Love - 28

 Continued from “Tara’s Theory”

 ‘How miserable she could be, the poor thing,’ he sighed for the umpteenth time.

 ‘After a fortnight’s stay here, Roopa left for Hyderabad this evening.
 Bogged down with her affairs all these days, I couldn’t write to you.
 Roopa is distraught, to say the least.
 She says that Sathyam has gone astray, unbelievable though it is.
 And to add to her misery, his friend Prasad has been pestering her for quite some time now.
-Now as I recall your reading of her situation, I am worried to death about what might lie in store for her.
+As I recall your reading of her situation, I am worried to death about what might lie in store for her.
 Though she feels she can handle her affairs on her own, I know she needs our support now more than ever.
 Any delay in our being near her might prove costly for all of us.
-Won’t you ensure that we forthwith move over to Hyderabad?’
+I’m sure you would ensure that we forthwith move over to Hyderabad.’

 As he read the letter once again as though to find a clue to Roopa’s predicament, he became nervous, and felt something within him was about to snap.

 Aboard the Indian Airlines flight that very evening, Raja Rao’s thoughts hovered around what Roopa’s present portends for his future.

-‘Am I destined to suffer in regret for letting her slip into Prasad’s embrace?’ he felt gloomy at the thought, ‘If she’s carrying on with Prasad, what sense does it make for me to shift over there now?
+‘Am I destined to suffer in regret for letting her slip into Prasad’s embrace?’ he felt gloomy at the thought.
+‘If she’s already carrying on with him, what sense does it make for me to shift over there now?
 Won’t that be a suicidal move for me?
 What an irony it would be, had she transferred her affections to another, even as I’m on the verge putting in my papers for her!
 Anyway, the moment of truth seems to be on hand for me.
 Let me see what her life would reveal to me.’